Tokey/Starfighter/README.md

 ### HUD (Heads-Up Display)

-The HUD provides critical information to help you navigate and engage in combat effectively.
+The HUD provides information to help you navigate and engage in combat effectively.

 <div align="center">